 Earlier, Heartland Boy wrote about the tiring process of finding the real prince from the pool of frogs.
 Readers may be disheartened to learn that that is only Step 1 in Adam Khoo’s proven investment strategy.
-The fundamental analysis merely tell you WHAT stocks to buy on SGX.
+The fundamental analysis merely tells you WHAT stocks to buy on SGX.
 Therefore, the next logical question to ask is WHEN to buy stocks in Singapore.
 Indeed, to make consistent profits from the Singapore stock market, it is not enough to simply identify a good stock, it is equally important to buy a good stock at the right time.
 You have to learn the art of timing the stock market for maximum profits.
 Therefore, after identifying undervalued stocks, Heartland Boy merely puts them into his shopping list and waits for the right time to buy by relying on Adam Khoo’s stock market entry and exit strategy.

 Why It Is Important To Know When To Buy Stocks In Singapore

 It is often true that one feels that he has purchased a stock with very strong fundamentals but the stock price keeps going down in the short term.
 This can indeed be frustrating and would dent the confidence of even the most experienced investors.
 This is because in the immediate term, the market is driven by emotions such as fear and greed.
 Therefore, it is important to buy only when the emotions are on your side as this would reflect a good market entry signal.
 This explains the “Momentum” part of Adam Khoo’s Value Momentum investment strategy for Singapore stocks.
 Therefore, besides Fundamental Analysis (‘FA’), Adam Khoo explains that it is also important to also perform basic Technical Analysis (‘TA’).

 What is Technical Analysis?